Signaturgruppen-A-S/signaturgruppen-broker-documentation/enterprise/mitid-flex-app-index.md

 Contact Signaturgruppen for more information.

-> Note: It is not a variant of MitID that is generally available and it has to be accepted and certified for each usecase.
+> Please note that this version of MitID is not generally available and must be accepted and certified for each specific use case.

 ## Client Initiated Backchannel Authentication
 The MitID Flex app variant has been implemented using the Client Initiated Backchannel Authentication (CIBA) specification.